Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: Parametrization of the Totally Nonnegative Complete Flag Variety

 The extremal non-zero \Pl coordinates will be given as the coordinates indexed by certain $\Xi$ orbits.
 To properly define them, we will first need a preliminary result related to matroids:

 \begin{lemma}[{\cite[Theorem 1.3.1]{Coxeter}}] Any matroid (and in particular, positroid) has a unique Gale minimal basis and a unique Gale maximal basis. \end{lemma}

 Note that the Gale minimal and maximal bases referenced in the previous lemma must simply be the lexicographically minimal and maximal bases, respectively.
-We use the fact that for $F\in Fl_n$, we have observed that the indices of fixed size of non-zero \Pl coordinates of $F$ form the bases of a matroid.
+We use the fact that for $F\in \textnormal{Fl}_n$, the indices of non-zero \Pl coordinates of $F$ form the bases of a flag matroid.